espoirMur/espoirMur.github.io/source/_posts/2024-10-16-visit-kahuzi-biega.md

 is_draft: false
 ---

+>Update 2025: Since the begin of this Year, the M23 rebels supported by the Rwanda Government have decided to invade the Kivu region.
+Due to that it is not currently possible to visit the Parc because of security issues.
+I hope That the government will sort out that issue and people around the parc will be able to enjoy that destination.

 Last December, I had a chance to visit the Kahuzi-Biega National Park in South Kivu.
 I grew up in Bukavu and spent most of my adulthood there but I have never had a chance to visit that park yet it was just a few kilometers from home.